 This project overcomes the bias in the Science of Science and Innovation Policy (SciSIP) towards popular or ultimately successful innovations by providing the much needed data and tools for analyzing innovations of all possible outcomes.
 This comprehensive endeavor enables SciSIP researchers to build and test theories that explain the differentiated trajectories of science and technology innovations and their associated communities.

 A summary of HCIL projects in Temporal Visualization.

 Treeversity: Comparing Trees By Topology And Node Attribute Values

 TreeVersity is a tool that allows the comparison of hierarchical / tree by looking not only at structural differences but also at changes in the node attribute values.

 User Interface And Visualization For Electronic Health Records: Sharpc At Maryland

 The University of Maryland is participating in the National Center for Cognitive Informatics and Decision Making in Healthcare (NCCD).
-This program seeks to support improvements in the quality, safety and efficiency of health care through advanced information technology.
-NCCD’s research focus area is Patient-Centered Cognitive Suport.
+This program seeks to support improvements in the quality, safety, and efficiency of health care through advanced information technology.
+NCCD’s research focus area is Patient-Centered Cognitive Support.

 Screenshots of several of our past projects are available here.